manifoldco/promulgate/README.md

 ## Overview

 promulgate is used in manifold to release our cli tools.
 It:
-- creates Github releases from changelog contents
+- creates github releases from changelog contents
+- adds built zip files to the github release
 - uploads zip files to s3 (which backs https://releases.manifold.co)
 - rebuilds the index files on s3